torvalds/linux/Documentation/networking/ip-sysctl.rst

 	Default: 1 (enabled)

+tcp_comp_sack_rtt_percent - INTEGER
+	Percentage of SRTT used for the compressed SACK feature.
+	See tcp_comp_sack_nr, tcp_comp_sack_delay_ns, tcp_comp_sack_slack_ns.

+	Possible values : 1 - 1000

+	Default : 33 %

 tcp_comp_sack_delay_ns - LONG INTEGER
-	TCP tries to reduce number of SACK sent, using a timer based on 5% of SRTT, capped by this sysctl, in nano seconds.
+	TCP tries to reduce number of SACK sent, using a timer based on tcp_comp_sack_rtt_percent of SRTT, capped by this sysctl in nano seconds.
 	The default is 1ms, based on TSO autosizing period.

 	Default : 1,000,000 ns (1 ms)